Women's shelter: Germany

 The first shelter for battered women was opened in West Berlin in 1976, created by women of the autonomous women's movement with funds from the FRG's Ministry of Family Affairs.
 The Berlin project triggered a wave of women's shelters foundations, which were granted financial aid on the basis of Paragraph 72 of the Federal Social Aid Law.
 For example, the city council of Cologne decided in December 1976 to finance the women's shelter set up by a social worker.
 In subsequent years, women's shelters were founded in other German cities.
 Most of them were projects of the autonomous women's movement.

 Since the Gewaltschutzgesetz ("Protection from Violence Law") entered into force on 1 January 2002, according to which violent offenders can be expelled from the residence, the need and number of women's shelters have decreased.
 In 2002 there were approximately 400 women's shelters in Germany, of which 153 were autonomous.
 According to a study published in 2012 on behalf of the Ministry of Family Affairs, 15,000 women, accompanied by 17,000 children, sought refuge in the then around 350 women's shelters and 40 protection homes in 2011.
 However, women had to be turned away 9,000 times because the facilities were full.
 In 2013, 34,000 women and children sought refuge in facilities, but once again 9,000 women had to be rejected.

 According to the allocation formula of the Istanbul Convention (Article 23), which Germany ratified in October 2017 and entered into force there in February 2018, there was a nationwide shortage of 14,600 women's shelters.
 In accordance with the coalition agreement, the CDU/CSU and the SPD have announced an action programme to support women affected by violence and a round table evaluation by the federal, state and local authorities on the subject in order to ensure the needs-based expansion and adequate financial security of women's shelters and corresponding advice centre.

+Iran

+Behzisti has Health houses, Social intervention center and safehouses may offer 20 days of service and after that may offer permanently care for maximum of 6 months.
+There are two in Mashhad and Arak has one.
+Isfahan has a rehab center.
+Women must be no less than 15 years of age.
+IRGC and Tehran municipality have center of women who were formerly addicts in east of city.
+They have emergency telephone number people can dial 123.
+Sanandaj has one building with capacity of 60 people.